getpelican/pelican-plugins/Readme.rst

 Just table                                                        `❓ <https://github.com/burakkose/just_table>`_                           Allows you to easily create and manage tables.
 You can embed the tables into posts with a simple way.

-`Libravatar <./libravatar>`_                                                                                                                Allows inclusion of user profile pictures from libravatar.org
+Libravatar                                                        `✔  <https://github.com/pelican-plugins/avatar>`_                         Allows inclusion of user profile pictures from libravatar.org

 Lightbox                                                          `❓ <https://github.com/kura/lightbox>`_                                  A pure CSS lightbox for Pelican.